vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   of my upcoming round or defer it to a later round.
 I need to do more research and learning regarding NMR lipoprofile and its benefits.

 * Look into DEXA scans.
-For instance, whole-body scans by DEXA (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
+For instance, whole-body scans by BodySpec (see [here](https://www.bodyspec.com/blog/post/dexa_faq)) or do I want a more specialized one?
 I likely only need one every 5 years or so if it comes out okay.